katucker/working-with-open-data/README.md

 # IDEA-iterative-analysis
- Software for analyziing IDEA data that will be iteratively enhanced.
+ Software for analyzing IDEA data that will be iteratively enhanced.